andreybo/match3-runner-unity-game/Readme.md

    ```bash
    git clone https://github.com/yourusername/yolker-run-3d.git
    ```
-2. Open the project in Unity (version X.Y.Z or higher).
+2. Open the project in Unity.
 3. Build and run the game on your preferred platform.

 ## License